 How to design a ring counter?

 Just as its name suggests, a ring counter has one of its outputs connect back to the input.
-Thus making a ring.
+It is thus making a ring.
 Ring counters are serial shift registers that act as counters.
 There are two types of ring counters.

 - Straight ring counter – The non-inverting output (Q) of the last flip-flop is connected to the first flip-flop.